-George Mason University

-College of Education and Human Development

-Tourism and Events Management

-TOUR 110 DL1 - Professionalism and Civility

-1 Credit, Spring 2019

-Online

-Faculty

-Name:

-Dr. Russ Brayley Office Hours: Tues, Thurs $12:30 - 2:30$ p.m. or by appointment Office Location: BRH 224, Science & Technology Campus Office Phone: (703) 993-4698 Email Address: rbrayley@gmu.edu Prerequisites None University Catalog Course Description Focuses on developing competencies in the areas of professionalism and civility in a variety of settings including professional image, conduct at work, telephone, written, oral, and electronic etiquette, table manners, and social networking with an emphasis on the cultural needs for honoring commitments and obligation.
+George Mason University College of Education and Human Development School of Sport, Recreation and Tourism Management Tourism and Events Management TOUR 110 - Professionalism and Civility 1 Credit, Spring 2021 Online (January 25 - March 13, 2021) Faculty Name: Dr. Russ Brayley Virtual Office Hours: By appointment Text/Phone Contact: 413-862-2625 Text anytime to request call-back.
+Phone only 8:30 -4:30 p.m.
+Mon-Fri.
+Email Address: rbrayley@gmu.edu Prerequisites None University Catalog Course Description Focuses on developing competencies in the areas of professionalism and civility in a variety of settings including professional image, conduct at work, telephone, written, oral, and electronic etiquette, table manners, and social networking with an emphasis on the cultural needs for honoring commitments and obligation.
 Course Overview George Mason University's strategic goals opening mission statement stresses "the institutions commitment to promoting an atmosphere of civility and respect at a very diverse university".
 Professionalism and Civility promotes positive respectful and sincere behaviors that encourage inclusiveness, serving as a basis for distinctive and acceptable living.
 Course Delivery Method This course will be delivered online using an asynchronous (not "real time") format via the Blackboard learning management system (LMS) housed in the MyMason portal.
-You will log in to the Blackboard course site using your Mason email name (everything before "@masonlive.gmu.edu") and email password.
-The full course site will be available on March 4, 2019.
+Enrolled students will log in to the Blackboard course site using their Mason email name (everything before "@masonlive.gmu.edu") and email password.
+The course Blackboard site will be available by January 18, 2021.
 Under no circumstances, may students participate in online class sessions (either by phone or Internet) while operating motor vehicles.
 Further, as expected in a face-to-face class meeting, such online participation requires undivided attention to course content and communication.
-Technical Requirements To participate in this course, students will need to satisfy the following technical requirements: • High-speed Internet access with a standard up-to-date browser, either Internet Explorer or Mozilla Firefox is required (note: some other browsers are not compatible with Blackboard). • Students must maintain consistent and reliable access to their GMU email and Blackboard, as these are the official methods of communication for this course. • The following software plug-ins for PCs and Macs, respectively, are available for free download: -- [Adobe Acrobat Reader: https://get.adobe.com/reader/] -- [Windows Media Player:
+Technical Requirements To participate in this course, students will need to satisfy the following technical requirements: • High-speed Internet access with a standard up-to-date, compatible browser is required (note: some browsers are not fully compatible with Blackboard). • Students must maintain consistent and reliable access to their GMU email and Blackboard, as these are the official methods of communication for this course. • The following software plug-ins for PCs and Macs, respectively, are available for free download: -- [Adobe Acrobat Reader: https://get.adobe.com/reader/] -- [Windows Media Player: